ExitValue.ai

 Brand Owners (The Highest-Value Bucket)

 A brand owner controls intellectual property, design, and customer relationships, and typically outsources production.
 This is the most valuable apparel model because it's asset-light, scales without proportional capital investment, and earns higher gross margins than manufacturing or retail.
-Brand-owner SMBs (under $5M EBITDA) generally sell for 3-7x EBITDA, with the high end reserved for brands with proven repeat-customer economics, healthy inventory turn, and a clear customer demographic.
+Brand-owner SMBs (under $5M EBITDA) generally sell for platform-tier earnings multiples, with the high end reserved for brands with proven repeat-customer economics, healthy inventory turn, and a clear customer demographic.

-Larger brand-owners — Levi's (LEVI), Carter's (CRI), Hanesbrands, Under Armour — trade in the public markets at 8-11x EBITDA on a normalized basis.
+Larger brand-owners, Levi's (LEVI), Carter's (CRI), Hanesbrands, Under Armour, trade in the public markets at platform-tier earnings multiples on a normalized basis.
 Private brands at scale ($25M+ EBITDA) with strong growth can approach those public-comp multiples in a strategic sale, particularly if a strategic acquirer sees channel synergies or category whitespace.

 Premium DTC Brands (The Revenue-Multiple World)

-Direct-to-consumer apparel brands are valued differently because the early years are usually unprofitable by design — capital is being deployed into customer acquisition.
-For premium DTC brands with strong unit economics (LTV/CAC > 3, 12-month payback, 40%+ gross margins), buyers will pay 6-12x revenue rather than EBITDA.
+Direct-to-consumer apparel brands are valued differently because the early years are usually unprofitable by design, capital is being deployed into customer acquisition.
+For premium DTC brands with strong unit economics (LTV/CAC > 3, 12-month payback, 40%+ gross margins), buyers will pay a revenue-multiple range rather than EBITDA.
 If the brand is profitable, the EBITDA multiple is typically 5-9x, but many buyers will run both methods and pay whichever is higher.

 Contract Manufacturers and Wholesale-Only Businesses

-Contract manufacturers and pure wholesale apparel businesses are the lowest-multiple bucket, typically 3-5x EBITDA.
-The business is capital-intensive, low-margin, and customer-concentrated — losing one major retail customer can wipe out a year of profit.
+Contract manufacturers and pure wholesale apparel businesses are the lowest-multiple bucket, typically platform-tier earnings multiples.
+The business is capital-intensive, low-margin, and customer-concentrated, losing one major retail customer can wipe out a year of profit.
 Buyers discount accordingly.
 The exception is specialized technical-textile or performance-fabric manufacturing, which can earn 5-7x because of switching costs and IP.

 Retail Concepts and Multi-Store Brands

-Apparel retail concepts (own-store fleets, mall-based, or street-level) trade at 3-6x EBITDA, with the multiple heavily dependent on four-wall economics, lease terms, and same-store sales trend.
+Apparel retail concepts (own-store fleets, mall-based, or street-level) trade at platform-tier earnings multiples, with the multiple heavily dependent on four-wall economics, lease terms, and same-store sales trend.
 The post-2020 retail environment has been brutal for mall-based concepts and kind to street-level lifestyle brands.
 Buyers pay close attention to store-level unit economics, not just blended chain margins.

 Key Value Drivers for Apparel